larsjuhljensen/JensenLab/_pages/training_string.md

 Further detail on the evidence of an interaction can be seen in a popup by clicking on the corresponding edge in the network.
 Click on the edge between INSR and IRS1 to view its popup; you may need to move the nodes to make this easier.

-_Which type of evidence gives the largest contribution to the confidence score?_
+_Which type of evidence gives the largest contribution to the confidence score 0.999?_

 Click on the **Show** button to view the experimental evidence for the interaction.